rokbenko/ai-playground/langchain-tutorials/1-TUI_LangGraph_agent_Tavily/README.md

-# #1 Python and Node.js TUIs for a LangGraph agent with a web connection
+# #1 Python and Node.js TUIs for a LangGraph agent with a web connection through Tavily

 <br>